mhashirhassan22/mhashirhassan22/README.md

-### Hi there 👋

-💬 I am a task oriented, inquisitive, and adaptive person with zest to share ideas and engage in development projects.
+I am a task oriented, inquisitive, and adaptive person with zest to share ideas and engage in development projects.

 ## Achievments: